-- Demonstrate an understanding of the effects of weathering and the meaning of weathering grades in different rock masses.
+- Comprehend the effects of weathering and the meaning of weathering grades in different rock masses.
 (Capability 2)

-- Demonstrate an understanding of the relationship between rock masses, soils and geomorphology to challenging engineering geological and geomorphic conditions in the Greater Auckland region.
-(Capability 1, 3 and 4)
+- Comprehend the relationship between rock masses, soils and geomorphology to challenging engineering geological and geomorphic conditions in the Greater Auckland region.
+(Capability 1, 2, 3 and 4)

-- Demonstrate an understanding of the variety and properties of defects in young weak rocks and older strong rocks thus demonstrating a good grasp of rock mass characteristics (Capability 1 and 2)
+- Comprehend the variety and properties of defects in young weak rocks and older strong rocks thus demonstrating a good grasp of rock mass characteristics.
+(Capability 1 and 2)

-- Demonstrate an understanding of the appropriate mitigation solutions to geotechnical problems related to hypothetical engineering projects.
+- Comprehend the appropriate mitigation solutions to geotechnical problems related to hypothetical engineering projects.
 (Capability 2, 3 and 4)

 |Assessment Type||Learning Outcome Addressed|

-Participation in all field work exercises is required.
-100% coursework consisting of 5 field-based assignments.
-The completion of a field trip consent form is required before field work commences.
+Participation in all fieldwork exercises is required.
+100% coursework consisting of field-based assignments.
+The completion of a field trip consent form is required before fieldwork commences.

-Attendance is required at scheduled activities including all field work assignment activities to complete and receive credit for the course.
+Attendance is required at scheduled activities including field trips to receive credit for components of the course.

 The activities for the course are scheduled as a block delivery.